RahulSChand/llama2.c-for-dummies/README.md

 3. Intermediate activations (Run state)
 	1. During forward pass we need to store intermediate values, e.g. output of matmul or output after norm.
 Will take a look at all variables later
-	2. `key_cahce` and `value_cache` store the key, value outputs of previous tokens. e.g. during inference if the 5th token is being generated, this will store `key`, `value` of previous 4.
+	2. `key_cahce` and `value_cache` store the key, value outputs of previous tokens. e.g. during inference if the 5th token is being generated, this will store `key`, `value` of the previous 4.

 ```c
 typedef struct {